xapian/xapian/xapian-applications/omega/docs/postprocessing.rst

 Further processing of this raw data is handled by the ``postprocess`` script.
 This script generates the final clickstream log file from the input search and click log files which can be used to train click models for clickstream data mining.
-It also creates a Query file that can be used by Xapian Letor module for generating its training files.
+It also creates a query file that can be used by Xapian Letor module for generating its training files.

 The two functions defined in ``postprocess`` are: